 Burke: Not a blockbuster, like…

-Sorkina: That is cinema like art.
+Sorkina: That is cinema like art cinema.

 Burke: Yes.

 Sorkina: I think that there aren’t any theaters of precisely this kind.
 It does happen, that a film is playing, a film is showing in the theaters.
 For example, a director’s entire corpus.
 Yes, for example, in a movie theater of ours all of Ingmar Bergman is showing, yes, the whole month.
 Yes.
 Of course, there’s also that movie theater, the Dom Kino.
 At the Dom Kino the classics are often showing.
 One can always watch something good.
 There are also festivals around the city.
 For example, the Polish film festival, Japanese film festival, American and so on.
 Or just a showing of a certain director.
 And there, yes, probably at the Movie House in St. Petersburg, most often of all you’ll see something serious.